This article has a minor piece of information missing…. check back in a few days.

 Below are the details on the new sprockets, selecting a 15/41 ratio should require a 114 link 530 chain based on 26.5″ shaft to shaft distance .
 If I went 16/44 (2.75 ratio) then that would mean a longer chain.

-Other ratios that might work are 16T/44T and 17T/46T but the chain link count grow by at least 2 or more links each time and there is the issue of weather a 16 tooth or greater fits with enough clearance?
+Other ratios that might work are 16T/44T and 17T/46T but the chain link count grows by at least 2 or more links each time and there is the issue of weather a 16 tooth or greater fits with enough clearance?

 Final Drive Ratios

 If you check your service manual it gives the final drive ration, for the B2 its quoted as 2.733.
-That’s calculated by dividing the front sprocket tooth count into the rear tooth count so 41/15 = 2.733.
+It’s calculated by dividing the front sprocket tooth count into the rear tooth count so 41/15 = 2.733.
 As an exercise, I checked my 1977 z650B1 ratio and its 42/16 = 2.625 some what close but it would have a different affect on each bike.

 So what’s the relevance of that you might ask?
 Well, if you increase the rear sprocket you get less top end speed (but more torque), if you increase the front you get a higher top end speed (but less torque).
 However, the RPM scale also changes when you upset the factory ratio.
 Larger rear sprocket, means you need to rev higher to get the same top speed as you had with the factory ratio.